WebAssembly/component-model/design/mvp/Explainer.md

 supplied via [`core:tableidx`] is indexed by the `fi` operand and then dynamically checked to match the type `FuncT` (in the same manner as `call_indirect`).
-Here the `table.addrtype` is either `i32` or `i64` as determined by the [`core:table-type`] of the table.
+Here the `table.addrtype` is either `i32` or `i64` as determined by the [`core:tabletype`] of the table.
 Lastly, the indexed function is called in the new thread with `c` as its first and only parameter.

 Currently, `FuncT` must be `(func (param i32))` or `(func (param i64))` and thus